 Don’t Be a Victim of Undue Influence

-If you are pressured by someone to modify your estate plan, then both you and your lawyer should consider whether you are being unduly influenced.
+If you are pressured by someone to modify your estate plan, then both you and your lawyer should consider whether you are feeling the pressures of undue influence.

 The California Courts encourage you to think about: